averkoc/tools/chatdemo1.md

 # Loop through each username
 for username in "${usernames[@]}"; do
-    # Remove the user and their home directory
+    # Create the user
-    sudo userdel -r "$username"
+    sudo useradd -m "$username"

+    # Set the password to be the same as the username
+    echo "$username:$username" | sudo chpasswd

-    echo "User $username and their home directory removed" done
+    echo "User $username created with password $username" done
 ````
 > And give a script that removes the created users and their home dirs